ehinderer/SRI_testing/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-This repository contains a compendium of semantics-driven tests for assessing Knowledge Providers (KPs) and Autonomous Relay Agents (ARAs) within the [Biomedical Data Translator](https://ncats.nih.gov/translator).
+This repository contains a compendium of semantics-driven tests for assessing Translator Knowledge Providers (KPs) and Autonomous Relay Agents (ARAs) within the [Biomedical Data Translator](https://ncats.nih.gov/translator).

 # Contents of the Repository

 The project has two top level folders:

 - Modules under [translator](translator) package, containing code shared between all categories of tests, including some generic TRAPI and Translator Status Dashboard scripts.
-- Modules of the actual (Py)test harness under [tests](tests)
+- Modules of the actual (Py)test harness under [tests](tests).
+At the moment, only one category of Translator of testing is implemented, that is, [One Hop Tests](tests/onehop/README.md).
+Note that to run these tests, [KPs and ARAs need to configure web visible test data](tests/onehop/README.md#configuring-the-tests).

 # Getting Started